RaspAP/raspap-docs/docs/faq.md

 **Bottom line:** if maximizing AP clients is your primary goal, you will have to either use a specific firmware version or purchase an external wireless adapter.

 See also: [https://github.com/raspberrypi/linux/issues/3010](https://github.com/raspberrypi/linux/issues/3010).

+## <a name="adapters"></a>Where can I find a list of USB WiFi adapters that use in-kernel drivers?
+There are many USB WiFi adapters that work without the need to install a driver in Linux.
+The term "in-kernel" refers to drivers that are packaged and maintained by the Linux kernel.

+This [GitHub list](https://github.com/morrownr/USB-WiFi) currently has 60 links to USB WiFi adapters that work without installing drivers (ie., "plug and play") on devices like the Raspberry Pi.

+With adapters that use in-kernel drivers, you may simply plug the adapter in and it will work.
+Many people find that using adapters with in-kernel drivers is a better solution than buying an adapter that requires drivers to be found, downloaded, compiled, installed, fixed and reinstalled.

 ## <a name="noip"></a>Clients cannot obtain an IP address from the AP.
 Clients may receive a "failed to obtain IP address" or similar error message when connecting to your AP.
 These are the most frequent reasons for this error: